jtheisen/sqlizer/readme.md

 Nobody wants to write SQL itself, even if it was type-safe and would integrate nicely into a host language like JavaScript.
-One wants at least *some* abstraction on top of that, the most common for ORMs being implict joins through navigational properties.
+One wants at least *some* abstraction on top of that, the most common for ORMs being implicit joins through navigational properties.

 On the other hand, it shouldn't be entirely mystical how the SQL is being